microsoft/Windows-driver-samples/usb/kmdf_fx2/README.md

 ---
 topic: sample
-description: Demonstrates how to use KMDF to perform bulk and interrupt data transfers to a USB device.
+description: "Demonstrates how to use KMDF to perform bulk and interrupt data transfers to a USB device."
 languages:
 - cpp
 products: